twitter-archive/diffy/README.md

 ## How to get started?

+First, you need to build Diffy by invoking `./sbt assembly` from your diffy directory.
+This will create a diffy jar at `diffy/target/scala-2.11/diffy-server.jar`.

 Diffy comes bundled with an example.sh script that you can run to start comparing examples instances we have already deployed online.
 Once your local Diffy instance is deployed, you send it a few requests via `curl localhost:8880` and `curl localhost:8880/json`.
 You can then go to your browser at